mlexchange/mlex_content_registry/README.md

 	MONGO_DB_USERNAME=your_username
 	MONGO_DB_PASSWORD=your_password
 	```
 2. If it was the first time running MLExchange content registry, you need to initialize its database using the command `./init_db.sh`.
 If the error msg says 'duplicate key error collection', it means the content database is already existent.

+	**Note:** to re-initialize the database, it is suggested to first clean `/dump` folder in the local mongodb container.

 3. Run `docker-compose up --build`.

 **Viewing existing contents**